 \section{Conclusion}

 In this paper, we observe the effects of expanding a model through the perspective of the loss landscape.
 We introduce a metric that estimates the size of the minima manifold and shows that it can reliably evaluate the benefits of model expansion.
 Our results indicate that this metric can correctly rank models for image classification tasks, unlike other existing baselines, without requiring training the model for several epochs.

-Experiments with Transformers suggest that expansion can lead to a more complex and non-linear loss landscape, which comes with a significant drop in manifold size that underscores the limited understanding of their training dynamics.
+Experiments with Transformers suggest that expansion can lead to a more complex and non-linear loss landscape, which comes with a significant drop in manifold metric that underscores the limited understanding of their training dynamics.
 The applications of the proposed metric are not limited to architecture search.
-It evaluates whether any change in the loss landscape results in an increase in manifold size and since changes in data distributions also result in changes in the loss landscape, we believe it helps evaluate whether a given model can perform well under distribution shifts.
+It evaluates whether any change in the loss landscape results in an increase in mode connectivity and since changes in data distributions also result in changes in the loss landscape, we believe it helps evaluate whether a given model can perform well under distribution shifts.
 Therefore, we believe that such metrics can be useful for continual learning, online learning, and out-of-distribution generalization, among others.
-We hope that these promising directions can be explored in future work.
+While we provide some promising preliminary results from online learning experiments in Appendix \ref{app:online}, we hope that these directions can be explored in future work at larger scale.

-\section{Acknowledgements}
+\subsubsection{Acknowledgements}

 Pranshu Malviya is partially supported by the Merit scholarship program for foreign students (PBEEE) by Fonds de Recherche du Qu\'{e}bec Nature et technologies (FRQNT).
 Jerry Huang is partially supported by a Natural Sciences and Engineering Research Council of Canada (NSERC) Canada Graduate Scholarship, FRQNT training scholarship and Hydro-Qu\'{e}bec Excellence Scholarship.
 Sarath Chandar is supported by the Canada CIFAR AI Chairs program, the Canada Research Chair in Lifelong Machine Learning, and the NSERC Discovery Grant.
 This research was enabled in part by compute resources provided by Mila (\href{https://mila.quebec/}{mila.quebec}) and the Digital Research Alliance of Canada (\href{https://alliancecan.ca/}{alliancecan.ca}).